jpkim921/store/README.md

 # Trooff

 Trooff is an e-commerce store project I took on in an attempt to learn Python and the Django framework.
-I wanted to focus to learning the framework and not worry about the design so much so I utilized the free [MBD e-commerce](https://mdbootstrap.com/freebies/jquery/e-commerce/) template and adapted it to my project.
+I wanted to focus on learning the language and framework and not worry about the design so much so I utilized the free [MBD e-commerce](https://mdbootstrap.com/freebies/jquery/e-commerce/) template and adapted it to my project.

 #### Current functions:
 - Catalog of products